nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 {% include warning.html content="This **temporary** site is provided to assist with the development of the Digital Medicines Specification and is being updated regularly.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

+## 1.2.4-Private-Beta ##
+- Example scenario added for a COVID vaccination that is  given
+- Example scenario added for a COVID vaccination that is not given

 ## 1.2.3-Private-Beta ##
 - Added DaysSupply as required and changed Indication to optional within [Medications and Medical devices](explore_medication_ES.html) headings
 - Added DaysSupply as required to [Medication Dispense List](build_medication_dispense_list.html#medicationdispense)